CFA-Fintech/Proof-of-Authority-Development-Chain/README.md

 I have just landed a new job at ZBank, a small, innovative bank that is interested in exploring what blockchain technology can do for them and their customers.

-My first project at the company is to set up a private testnet that I and my team of developers can use to explore potentials for blockchain at ZBank.
+My first project at the company is to set up a private testnet that my team of developers and I can use to explore potentials for blockchain at ZBank.

 I have decided on setting up a testnet because:

-There is no real money involved, which will give my team of developers the freedom to experiment.
+There is no real money involved, which will give our team of developers the freedom to experiment.

 Testnets allows for offline development.